JojoYang666/jojo_notes/content/docs/systemdesign/data-models-and-query-languages.md

 * Defined table structure to be filled information
 * query Optimizer automatically decide order of the sub queries
 * By declaring a new index, we can query data in new ways

+## Data locality for queries
+* Document is usually stored as a single continuous string
+* `Storage locality`: performance happened when the application need to access the whole document(e.g. render it on a web page)
+* Updates to a document, the entire document needs to be rewritten in general -> tips: **keep documents fairly small and avoid writes that increase the size of a document**
+* locality is not limited to the document model and used in the relational model as well

+# Query
+## Query Languages for Data

+### Declarative query
+* Sql style language
+* Focus on how you want the data to be transformed(e,g, sorted, grouped) not how to achieve that goal
+* It's possible for the db to introduce performance improvements without requiring any changes to the query(**query optimizer**)
+* Lend themselves to parallel execution
+* web: e.g. xml, css

+### Imperative language/query
+* programming languages specify the operation
+* Tell the computer to perform certain operations in a certain order
+* hard to parallelize across multiple cores  and muvhines since of the ordered specified by the language
+* web: e.g. js to do the styling operations

+### Map reduce query
+* neither declarative query language nor a fully imperative query API, but sinewhere in between
+* map and reduce functions must be the pure functions
+    * they only use the data that us passed to them as input
+    * they cannot perform additional db queries
+    * they must not have any side effects
+* fairly low level programming model for distributed execution on a cluster of machines

+# Graph-Like Data Models
+* Graphs are not limited to homogeneous(similar kind or nature) data.
+It aslo has the equally powerful use of graphs to provide a consistent way of storing compeletely different types of objects in a single db

+## Property Graphs
+Each vertex consists of
+* A unique identifier
+* A set of outgoing edges
+* A set of incoming edges
+* **A collection of properties(key-valure pairs)**

+Each edge consists of
+* A unique identifier
+* the tail vertex
+* the head vertex
+* A label to describe the kind of **relationship** between two vertices
+* **A collection of properties(key-valure pairs)**

+Graph can be considered as two relation tables - one for vertices and one for edges

+By using different labels for different kinds of relationships
+* store different kinds of information in a single graph
+* Maintaing a clean data model
+* a great deal of flexibility for data modeling and good for **evolvability**

+## Query
+### Cypher query language
+`Cypher` is a **delcarative** language for property graphs(created for Neo4j graph db)